Mavrovouniotis/ACODTSP/README.txt

 optimization: A case study of the dynamic travelling salesperson problem. ``IEEE Computational Intelligence Magazine'', 15(1), pp. 52-63, Feb.
 2019

+This is an open source library that provides the implementation of existing ant colony optimization (ACO) algorithms proposed for the dynamic travelling salesman problem (DTSP).
+The source code is provided for research purposes to provide an easy and efficient platform for everyone to compare and evaluate their algorithms.
+The ACODTSP library is implemented in the C++ language and provides the implementation of two DTSP variations: 1)DTSP with weight channges, and 2) DTSP with node changes.

 Written by Michalis Mavrovouniotis, 2019.